gianluparri03/cucinassistant/README.md

 shopping list (with a two-phase checking system) and a storage section, where you can save the items stored in your fridge or cupboard (even in two separate folders), both with their quantiy and their expiration date.

+Right now it is currently available in English and in Italian; if you wish to add the support for another message, you can contact me, or just open a pull request with the translations.

 ## Public instances